srinikandula/spring-strompath/README.md

-getwell-java
+spring-strompath
 ============
-1) git clone git@github.com:GetWellCities/getwell-java.git
+1) git clone git@github.com:srinikandula/spring-strompath.git

 2)import the project in to eclipse